dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/how-to-call-a-page-function.md

   - "page functions [WPF], calling"
   - "functions [WPF], calling"
 ms.assetid: a4808397-c6d5-406a-83e0-0091f0c15ae4
+description: Learn how to call a page function from a Extensible Application Markup Language (XAML) page and navigate to that page function using a uniform resource identifier.
 ---
 # How to: Call a Page Function
 This example shows how to call a page function from a Extensible Application Markup Language (XAML) page.